Augusta National Golf Club: Caddies

 Augusta National employs a staff of caddies to assist members, guests, and professionals.
 Augusta's caddie staff wears trademark white jumpsuits year-round.

 Before 1983, staff caddies were assigned to players at the Masters.
 All four majors and some tour events required the use of the host club's caddies well into the 1970s—the U.S. Open had this policy through 1975—but by 1980, only the Masters and the Western Open near Chicago retained the requirement.
-Well-known caddies during this time period include Nathaniel "Iron Man" Avery, Carl Jackson, and Willie "Pappy" Stokes.